 Freezing breast milk:

 Freezing breast milk allows for longer-term storage and bulk reserves.
-This is useful in the event a mother becomes ill or requires medication unsafe for breast feeding, because a stock pile of milk in the freezer allows breast feeding to continue safely during this time.
-As a note, a mother who will be feeding stored milk rather than breast feeding for any extended amount of time will need to continue to pump and dump to retain milk supply.
+This is useful in the event you become ill or require medication unsafe for breast feeding, because a stock pile of milk in the freezer allows breast feeding to continue safely during this time.
+As a note, if you will be feeding stored milk rather than breast feeding for any extended amount of time you will need to continue to pump and dump to retain milk supply.

-Freezing breast milk does destroy a certain amount of the antibodies within the milk, however, it is still healthier than formula.
+Freezing breast milk does destroy a certain amount of the antibodies within the milk, however, it’s still healthier than formula.
 Frozen breast milk will keep up to even a year if kept in the proper temperature range.